Keiren-b/clear_music_edited_files/ReadMe.txt

-removed further instrumentation detail from Chamber - Strings, String Duo ie . dont include violin, viola any chamber muisic including voice has been redesignated as just 'vocal' Vivaldi concertos that are really just chamber works have been redesignated chamber - mixed If a baroque 'concerto' contains parts for massed strings then it has been listed as 'orchestral'
+removed further instrumentation detail from Chamber - Strings, String Duo ie . dont include violin, viola any chamber muisic including voice has been redesignated as just 'vocal' Vivaldi concertos that are really just chamber works have been redesignated chamber - mixed
+===> This needs to change given the adoption of Orchestral, Concerto, (solo instrument) designation for concertos If a baroque 'concerto' contains parts for massed strings then it has been listed as 'orchestral'

 are concertos just listed as 'orchestral' now???